Skip to main content

 Your backend receives POST requests with a JSON body from the mssgs platform as players interact with the game session.
 These are fire-and-forget — failures do not affect the game session.

-Webhook JSON body
+Webhook JSON Body

 Request Body